carebitcoin/carebitcoin/doc/masternode-install.md

 ***

 ***Step 11***
-* You will now see all of the relavant information for your server.
+* You will now see all of the relevant information for your server.
 * Keep this terminal open as we will need the info for the wallet setup.
 ![Example-installing](https://i.imgur.com/Q87LcnW.png)
 ***